brokebit/SDR-Learning-Project/README.md

 - Usually unstable, and require something like a PLL to stabilize
 ### Operational Amplifiers
 - Gain is huge
-- In open loop configuration, they are just comparators
+- In open loop configuration, they are just comparators; Add negative feedback to become amplifiers rather than comparators
 - If non-inverting input is higher than inverting input, output will be V+
 - If non-inverting input is lower than inverting input, output will be V-
 - Called "Operational" cause they were designed to perform mathematical "operations"

 ## Radio Designs
 - https://circuitsalad.com/wp-content/uploads/2020/05/si5351_sdr3.jpg